Jenny Bindon: Coaching career

 After retiring, Bindon later moved to coaching, which she has already pursued while as a player.
 Bindon served as the assistant coach and goalkeeper coach for the New Zealand under-17 women's team, and goalkeeper coach for the New Zealand under-20 and senior women's teams, and was joint head coach of third division Takapuna AFC during the 2016 NRFL season, the second female coach in that club to do so.

 In February 2017 Bindon was named by the University of California, Los Angeles women's soccer team to be an assistant and goalkeeping coach.
 She coached in two College Cups in 2017 (Runner-Up) and 2019 (Final Four).

-On December 16, 2019, Bindon was named head coach of the Loyola Marymount University (LMU) women's soccer team.
-She is the sixth head coach in program history.
-Bindon was dismissed on November 8, 2021.
+On 16 December 2019, Bindon was named head coach of the Loyola Marymount University (LMU) women's soccer team.
+She is the sixth head coach in programme history.
+Bindon was dismissed on 8 November 2021.
 Her teams posted a 1-26-1 record during two seasons, including a winless 0-19 campaign in her second year.

 In October 2022, Bindon sued LMU for wrongful termination in Los Angeles County Superior Court, alleging defamation, retaliation, and gender discrimination.
-A hearing has been set for April 19, 2023, in Santa Monica.
+A hearing has been set for 19 April 2023, in Santa Monica.

 Personal life

 Bindon moved to New Zealand after her marriage to Grant Bindon, former captain of the New Zealand men's volleyball team, whom she met while they were students at Lewis University.
-They have one son, Tyler.
+They have one son, Tyler, who currently plays for Premier League club Nottingham Forest.